dlmbl/image_translation/README.md

 ```
 http://<your server name>:8888
 ```

-Enter the token jupyter generated when you launched the notebook, open the notebook under /microDL/notebook/, and continue with the instructions in the notebook.
+Enter the token jupyter generated when you launched the notebook.

+Open the notebook under /microDL/notebook/, and continue with the instructions in the notebook.